U.S.-China Scholarly Exchange

 Started amidst the Covid-19 Pandemic, the U.S. – China Scholarly Exchange is a first step toward resuming scholastic dialogue between the two countries after recent historic lows in travel and communication.

-Started amidst the Covid-19 pandemic, the U.S.–China Scholarly Exchange Project encompasses our efforts to promote scholarly exchange and dialogue between the two countries, particularly in the wake of the recent historic lows in travel and communication.
+Started amidst the Covid-19 pandemic, the U.S.–China Scholarly Exchange Project encompasses our efforts to promote scholarly exchange and dialogue between the two countries, particularly in the wake of historic lows in travel and communication.

-The other element of this project is a set of Track 2.0 dialogues between CSIS and counterparts in China, one on US-China relations and foreign policy issues, and the other on science and technology issues.
+The other element of this project is a set of Track 2.0 dialogues between CSIS and counterparts in China, one on U.S.-China relations and foreign policy issues, and the other on science and technology issues.
 Both were started in the early period of the pandemic and are held throughout the year.

 In addition to exchanges and dialogues, this project produces commentaries and reports, and holds public events on related topics.